- Author: Kyrasis

 [Blood Plague] – A low-powered DoT effect with 100% leech.
 It is passively applied through [Blood Boil] and is a very minor source of damage and healing.
-Its most noticeable contribution is making it nearly impossible to crowd control mobs after they get within 15 yards of you.
+Its most noticeable contribution is making it nearly impossible to crowd control enemies after you apply this to them.

 - Unlike most DoTs in the game, this is not affected by haste.

 [Death and Decay] – A ground-based DoT effect that provides moderate damage and allows [Heart Strike] to hit up to 4 additional targets instead of its usual 1 additional target.
 With [Grip of the Dead], this ability is also a strong short-duration AoE snare.